eliocamp/access-s2_ice-eval/README.md

-# Evaluating the Importance of Initial Conditions for Antarctic Sea Ice Seasonal Predictability with a Fully Coupled Model
+# Evaluating the Importance of Initial Conditions for Antarctic Sea Ice Seasonal Predictability with a Fully Coupled Forecast Model

-This repository contains data, code and other source files associated with Evaluating the Importance of Initial Conditions for Antarctic Sea Ice Seasonal Predictability with a Fully Coupled Model
+This repository contains data, code and other source files associated with Evaluating the Importance of Initial Conditions for Antarctic Sea Ice Seasonal Predictability with a Fully Coupled Forecast Model

 First clone or download this repository with